SafiyaFatima08/ShadowFox/Task-1- Portfolio/README.md

 ## 🤖 AI Acknowledgment

-AI tool (chatgpt) were used for guidance and debugging.
+AI tool (chatgpt) were used for guidance.
 All final design decisions and implementations were done by me.

 ---